For more information on any of these ministries,

 Parish Office at (856) 424-1454.

-MINISTERS OF THE WORD (Lectors): Proclaiming the Scriptures at our Eucharistic celebration is a vitally important ministry to our people.
+MINISTERS OF THE WORD (LECTORS): Proclaiming the Scriptures at our Eucharistic celebration is a vitally important ministry to our people.
 The Word of God is embodied and comes alive for us now, through the Lector’s faith-filled proclamation.
-With enough people serving on a regular basis, each person would be able to serve just once every 4-6 weeks.
-If your time is too limited to get involved with other activities, wouldn't this be a great way to serve when you are already here at Mass?

 EXTRAORDINARY MINISTERS OF THE EUCHARIST: Assisting in the distribution of the Eucharist at Mass; and/or bringing Communion to the homebound who cannot join us here at Mass is a way of participating in one of the most ancient ministries of the Church.
 Jesus nourishes us on Himself in this sacrament of unity and love.
-Can you be the instrument of His Presence for others at home?
-At Mass?
-Both?
-Only one Saturday Diocesan session, or 2 Thursdays evenings, required.
-Classes are offered throughout the Diocese and will be offered here at St. Mary very soon.
 Candidates for this ministry must be at least 15 years old, have received Confirmation and be in good standing with the Church.

-CHILDREN’S LITURGY OF THE WORD: Lead our little ones to Christ by facilitating their participation in the first part of the Mass – at their own level of understanding.
-During the 5:00pm or 10:00am Masses, lead them in age-appropriate readings and prayers in the chapel.
+CHRIST'S KIDS: CHILDREN’S LITURGY OF THE WORD: Lead our little ones to Christ by facilitating their participation in the first part of the Mass – at their own level of understanding.
+During the 5:00pm or 10:00am Masses from September to May, lead them in age-appropriate readings and prayers in the chapel.
 It’s easy!
 Preparation materials and training provided.

-YOUTH, YOUNG ADULT, & FAMILY MINISRTY: The future of our church depends on the next generation yes, but also on us….
+YOUTH & FAMILY MINISRTY: The future of our church depends on the next generation yes, but also on us….
 Be part of a team of adults, inviting and supporting our parish teens in remaining connected to our parish family through fun activities and faith-based service opportunities.
-Help is needed, so please call or e-mail for more information.
+Help is needed, so please call or e-mail Stan Thompson (856) 424-0955 or email@example.com.

 SMALL CHRISTIAN COMMUNITIES FACILITATORS: Our parish is blessed with small Christian communities.
 These groups consist of anywhere from 5- 12 parishioners who gather, once a week, during the seasons of Advent and Lent, to read and reflect on the Sunday Gospel together and share their faith and the movement of God’s Spirit in their lives.
 All are welcome to join.
 We are always in need of individuals willing to attend one training session in order to form and facilitate a group of their own, either in your own home, or here on parish grounds – your choice!